S L O W A N D S T E A D Y

 Slow and Steady is a project designed to address the complications of social disconnect which cause an increased risk of psychological distress in people suffering from Gastroparesis.
 The project challenges these problems by bringing people together to encourage social connections whilst remaining aware of the constraints of living with chronic illnesses.

-Being diagnosed with Gastroparesis, patients are exposed to numerous psychosocial stressors including medical costs, loss of social relationships and inability to complete certain daily tasks, each putting a toll on mental health These changes in lifestyle considerably contribute to the prevalence of psychological distress, highlighting the significance of encouraging a more interactive and communal environment.
+Being diagnosed with Gastroparesis, patients are exposed to numerous psychosocial stressors including medical costs, loss of social relationships and inability to complete certain daily tasks, each putting a toll on mental health.
+These changes in lifestyle considerably contribute to the prevalence of psychological distress, highlighting the significance of encouraging a more interactive and communal environment.

 The project implements Edward Adamson’s theory of ‘Art Therapy’ and Maria Montessori’s ‘Montessori’ method to construct collaborative, practice-based, woven activities for Gastroparesis patients in order to improve social interaction and cognitive development.
 The project’s structure is designed to accommodate different patients’ needs and focuses primarily on main factors that contribute to cognitive development, specialized to the specified participants.
 Patients were given the opportunity to engage in individual creative projects to promote independence or collaborate with other participants on a single piece to strengthen analytical and evaluation skills.